axvr/raider.vim/README.md

 A Vim colour scheme for archaeological escapades.

-**Note**: this theme is still in development and the colours may change significantly.

 ![](https://raw.githubusercontent.com/axvr/raider.vim/d692fad234334f52a2260e3da823d4eef36754cb/raider1.png)

 _The font in the above screenshot is [Inconsolata](https://levien.com/type/myfonts/inconsolata.html) created by [Raph Levien](https://levien.com/)._